Zahida Rahemtulla grew up in a big family in Burnaby on the unceded

 Her first play, The Wrong Bashir, premiered to sold-out runs in Vancouver and

-Toronto (Touchstone Theatre, 2023; Crow’s Theatre, 2024), and an audio version
+Toronto (Touchstone Theatre, 2023; Crow’s Theatre, 2024).
+An audio version

 in Toronto in 2027.
 Her second play, The Frontliners, a comedic drama